N8WM/lethal-com-mods/README.md

 </div><br/>

-## Disabling or reenabling mods
-If you wish to disable mods to play with someone who does not have them, there is a script to do this.
-- Open the Lethal Company game folder:
-  - `Game settings button` > `Manage` > `Browse local files`
-- Double-click the `toggle_mods.bat` or `toggle_mods` file (the `.bat` extension may or may not be visible on your computer)
-- This will disable your mods if they were previously enabled
-- Double-click the file again to reenable the mods

 ## Updating to the most recent changes
 If this repository has been updated by someone, you can pull the most recent version pretty easily.
 - Open the Lethal Company game folder: